 SIPAuthType in your callback, auth is not running.
 The most common cause is the SIP provider placing a phone number in the Request-URI instead of your app_id — see the Warning at the top of this page.

-To protect against brute-force attacks, Plivo enforces rate limiting on failed authentication attempts:- 10 failed attempts from the same source IP within 60 seconds triggers automatic lockout
+To protect against brute-force attacks, Plivo enforces rate limiting on failed authentication attempts:- Both IP ACL denials and credential denials increment the same per-source-IP failure counter.

 Outbound Authentication